 What does the Bible say about RACISM?

-First, you might ask yourself a question.
+First, you might ask yourself a question regarding racism.
 How would you like someone to tell you that you are not liked you because of your skin color or ethnic origin?
-Wouldn't you want a chance to show them that you were a decent person?
-If you think you are a unique person and that no one is exactly like you, you'd be right.
+Would not you want a chance to show them that you were a decent person?
+If you think you are a unique person and that no one is exactly like you, you would be right according to the Bible.
 So is the person you disdain.

 Humans, in general, have a great deal in common.
 God says He made all humans of one blood (Acts 17:26).
 We all eat, sleep, drink, go to the bathroom, and share numerous other characteristics.
 Whatever skin color we may wear does not make us any less human than another.
 We all have feelings.
 Most of us want others to like us.
 What is the purpose of not liking another human?

 Satan is brilliant when it comes to orchestrating deception.
 He has managed to persuade people to make problems when there need be none.
-No more effectively has He did this than with race and racism.
-Satan has deceived people into thinking something is a problem simply by defining it into existence.
+No more effectively has He did this than with false concepts about "race."
+The devil has deceived people into thinking something is a problem simply by defining it into existence.